Not got a BEng to your name? Not a problem. We explore how to get into engineering without a BEng.

 Where to go for more information

 As we have seen, a BEng degree isn’t the only route into engineering but with so many alternative paths open to you, you may be wondering what steps to take next.
-To find out more about the graduate schemes open for engineering, click here.
+Learn more about the leading engineering graduate schemes available.

-Hopefully we’ve given some reassurance that your engineering dreams haven’t been scuppered by your further education choices.
+Hopefully, we’ve offered some reassurance that your engineering dreams haven’t been scuppered by your further education choices.
 Anyone with the passion and commitment to succeed as an engineer can enter this industry – you simply need to know what your preferred sector is and what employers are looking for.